sv3nio/Photo-Power-Relay-Arduino/README.md

   - APPLE:   <https://apps.apple.com/app/adafruit-bluefruit-le-connect/id830125974>

 ## Security
 Given that this is simply an AC power control with no IP connectivity, security is not a top priority.
-That said, this poject...
+That said, this project...
   - does not store sensitive information,
   - only works using a UART app,
   - does not advertise how to make changes when connected,